jealous/stockstats/README.md

 #### TR - True Range of Trading

-TR is a measure of volatility of a High-Low-Close series.
+TR is a measure of the volatility of a High-Low-Close series.
 It is used for calculating the ATR.

 #### [ATR - Average True Range](https://en.wikipedia.org/wiki/Average_true_range)